bnbuckler/program-guides/_prog-mgmt/2_stakeholders.md

 A stakeholder is an individual or organization that is either actively involved in a program or who might be affected by the program's execution or completion.
 It is critical to identify all stakeholders, and not just those who may be positively affected by the project, in order to understand the needs, responsibilities, and potential impacts of program decisions.

-This section identifies key ICAM stakeholders, both at the government-wide level (associated with the ICAM segment54 and the Federal ICAM Initiative) and the agency level (associated with an agency‘s ICAM program and supporting projects).
+This section identifies key ICAM stakeholders, both at the government-wide level (associated with the Federal ICAM Initiative) and the agency level (associated with an agency‘s ICAM program and supporting projects).
 It then introduces approaches for managing and engaging stakeholders to support ICAM program success.

-### Government-Wide Stakeholders
+### <center> Government-Wide Stakeholders </center>

 An early step in developing the ICAM segment architecture was identifying the stakeholders related to the ICAM segment.
 The following tables provide an overview of the stakeholders who were identified as part of this process.
 The tables list many of the federal stakeholders for ICAM, but is not intended to be an exhaustive list of non-federal stakeholders.